eic/Singularity/README.md

 source /cvmfs/eic.opensciencegrid.org/x8664_sl7/opt/fun4all/core/bin/eic_setup.sh -n   # setup EIC environment in the singularity container shell.
 Note the shell is bash by default root # give a test
 ```
-*Please note the slight difference in singularity shell commands for option 1 and option 2*
+*Please note the slight difference in singularity shell commands for option 1 and option 2 (/cvmfs versus cvmfs)*

 5. To get daily build update, run the download/update macro [updatebuild.sh](./updatebuild.sh) to sync build files again.